Mimis-Latlaeg-Hattalag/fintech-canary/README.md

 ### d.
 Added full tests to the service.

-1. Added proper ful-featured Unit tests:
+1. Added proper full-featured Unit tests:
-   1. Stubbed and proxied with Mokito -- didn't like it -- I don't understand the client.
+    1. Stubbed and proxied with Mockito -- didn't like it -- I don't understand the client.
     2. Added private constructor to the service.
     3. Implemented full stubbing of the client to learn exactly how it's written.
 2. Added 2 Pre-Production tests -- client wonders about API changes before release.
     1. Curl
     2. URL

 ### e.
 Added Pre-production tests